decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 myEntity.remove(Material)
 ```

 A removed component might still remain in memory even after removed.
 If your scene adds new components and removes them regularly, these removed components will add up and cause memory problems.
-It's advisable to instead use an object pool to handle these components.
+It's advisable to instead use an [object pool](#pooling-entities-and-components) when possible to handle these components.

 If you try to remove a component that doesn't exist in the entity, this action won't raise any errors.